01-edu/public/subjects/ai/forest-prediction/README.md

 - Split train test
 - Cross validation: at least 5 folds
 - Grid search on at least 5 different models:
-  - Gradient Boosting, KNN, Random Forest, SVM, Logistic Regression. *Remember that for some model scaling the data is important and for others it doesn't matter.*
+  - Gradient Boosting, KNN, Random Forest, SVM, Logistic Regression. _Remember that for some model scaling the data is important and for others it doesn't matter._
 - Train accuracy score < **0.98**.
 Train set (0).
 Write the result in the `README.md`
 - Test (last day) accuracy > **0.65**.
 Test set (0).
 Write the result in the `README.md`
 - Display the confusion matrix for the best model in a DataFrame.
 Precise the index and columns names (True label and Predicted label)
 - Plot the learning curve for the best model
 - Save the trained model as a [pickle](https://docs.python.org/3/library/pickle.html) file

-> Advice: As the grid search takes time, I suggest to prepare and test the code.
+> Advice: As the grid search takes time, I suggest preparing and test the code.
 Once you are confident it works, run the gridsearch at night and analyse the results

 **Hint**: The confusion matrix shows the misclassifications class per class.
 Try to detect if the model misclassifies badly one class with another.
 Then, do some research on the internet on the two forest cover types, find the differences and create some new features that underline these differences.
 More generally, the methodology of a models learning is a cycle with several iterations.
 More details [here](https://serokell.io/blog/machine-learning-testing)